Laura Zimmermann

 Laura Zimmermann (born 5 April 2003) is a Swiss ice hockey player and member of the Swiss national ice hockey team.
-She is currently playing college ice hockey in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I with the St. Cloud State Huskies.
+She has played college ice hockey in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I with the St. Cloud State Huskies women's ice hockey program since 2022.

+International play

-Zimmermann represented Switzerland at the 2021 IIHF Women's World Championship.
-As a player with the Swiss national under-18 team, she participated in the IIHF Women's U18 World Championships in 2019 and 2020.
+As a junior player with the Swiss national under-18 team, she participated in the IIHF U18 Women's World Championships in 2019 and 2020.

+With the senior national team, Zimmermann represented Switzerland in the women's ice hockey tournament at the 2022 Winter Olympics and at the IIHF Women's World Championships in 2021, 2022, 2023, 2024, and 2025.

+She won an Olympic bronze medal in the women's ice hockey tournament at the 2026 Winter Olympics.